Things to see and do - Sceaux

 The town has one of the finest parks in the Île-de-France region, the setting for a château that no longer exists.
 The Grand Canal, Octagon and immense lawns will delight visitors.
 Built by Colbert in 1670 to plans drawn by the architect Claude Perrault, the château was sold to the Duke of Maine in 1700 and was razed to the ground after the Revolution.
 The present building was built in 1856.
 It was acquired by the Seine département in 1923 and turned into the Île-de-France Museum in 1936.

 Tourist attractions Sceaux : Things to see and do

-Situated at the corner of Rue des Imbergères, it was founded by the Duchess of Maine.
-The products manufactured here are exhibited in the Île-de-France museum in Sceaux Park.
+Located at the corner of Rue des Imbergères, it was founded by the Duchess of Maine.
+The pieces manufactured here are exhibited in the Musée du Domaine Départemental de Sceaux, in the Parc de Sceaux.

 20 Avenue Camberwell F - 92330 Sceaux

 The Colbert Hotel is set in Sceaux, a charming, little city surrounded by 180-hectare park.
 Its flowered and peaceful setting makes it an ideal backdrop, just 20 minutes from the centre of Paris.
 The hotel features single, double or triple guest roo..